 (links to sections of this page, below)

-For more images, you can use an Image search engine, like Google Images, and use keywords like 'lights night satellite'.
+For more images, you can use an 'images search engine' and use keywords like

 Whole-Earth - lights at night (510x354) (squashed horizontally)